Alexander KadyrovAlex Kadyrov

 If they haven't planned for it, those cheque months become genuinely stressful.
 And a bounced cheque in Dubai isn't just an inconvenience — it carries fines, potential bank penalties, and can result in civil legal action from your landlord.

-Planning for Payment Spikes
+Planning for payment spikes

 The people who manage this well do something specific: they divide their annual rent by 12 and set that amount aside every month, regardless of when the cheques are due.
 If rent is AED 100,000/year, they save AED 8,333 per month into a dedicated account.
 When cheque day comes, the money is already there.